 Support isn’t only available for your living costs.
 If you are trying to get an education to further your career, there are options for aid outside of traditional student loans.

 You can also apply for a number of scholarships available to help single moms continue their education.
 These scholarships can help ease the financial burden of paying tuition, taking time off work, and hiring childcare.
-You can read more in our guide to scholarships for single moms.

 Important questions and considerations

 To make the best decision about your loan options, there are likely other important questions that you need answers to.

 No, lenders cannot legally discriminate based on your marital status.
 A lender needs to evaluate married and single applicants based on the same set of criteria.

 However, these criteria will often include evaluating your current debt, income, and credit history.
 If you’re the only income earner in your household as a single mother, that might mean that your finances could be strained and not ideal for lenders.